-Student: Student ID: Date: Grade: Recommended test administration (check state policy): Online?
-Paper?
-Team Members: School: District: Completed by: Accommodation ACCESS Test Domains Key Information Refer to the Accessibility and Accommodations Supplement Listening Reading Speaking Writing for complete information.
-Extended testing of a test domain multiple days (EM) Must have state approval.
-Must provide written request and evidence supporting the need due to a student's illness, disability, or extended interruption in testing, to the state assessment office.
+Student: Student ID: Date: Grade: administ ended te ration (cl)nline?
+Pa neck state 5 Team Members: School: District: Completed by: Accommodation ELPA D omains Key Information Refer to the Accessibility and Accommodations Supplement Listening Reading Speaking Writing for complete information.
 Extended Speaking test response time (ES) N/A N/A N/A This feature provides twice the programmed time to complete.
 Must be pre- selected in AMS.
-Extended Testing Time within the school day (ET) N/A Listening, Reading and Writing domains may have until the end of the school day.
+Extended Testing Time within the school day (ET) (Extended testing of a test domain over multiple days (EM) is not permitted in Tennessee.
+N/A Listening, Reading and Writing domains may have until the end of the school day.
 Speaking domain see ES.
-Human reader for response options (HR) No N/A N/A The reader must read answer choice text exactly as it appears on screen.
+In-Person human reader (IR) No N/A N/A The reader must read answer choice text exactly as it appears on screen.
 This is for non- readers.

-Human reader for repeat of response options one time (RR) No N/A N/A Option to repeat one time only.
+Repeat in-person human reader (RP) No N/A N/A Option to repeat one time only.
 The reader must read text exactly as it appears on screen.
 This is for non- readers.

 Interpreter signs test directions in ASL (SD) Directions refer to administration logistics, test directions and practice items provided prior to the first test item.
 Manual Control of Item Audio (MC) No Allows the play button to be enabled by the student one time but cannot be paused or stopped.
 Must be pre-selected in AMS.
 Repeat Item Audio (RA) No Listening Audio may be repeated only one time.
 Speaking and Writing audio can be repeated multiple times.
 Must be pre-selected in AMS.
 Scribed Response (SR) N/A For students who are unable to write due to a disability.
 TA types student responses as the student dictates responses directly into the test platform Student responds using a recording device, which is played back and transcribed by the student (RD) N/A N/A N/A Student uses a recording device to respond; and then the student transcribes the response into the test.
+This requires heightened test security and an UAR must be approved by the department before utilizing this accommodation.
 Test may be administered by school personnel in non- school setting (NS) For students who are enrolled but unable to attend school due to hospitalization or other extended absence during the testing window.
 Must be approved by SEA.

-Word processor or similar keyboarding device to respond to test items (WD) N/A Responses must be transcribed verbatim onscreen as soon as possible after testing by TA.
+Word processor or similar keyboarding device to respond to test items (WD) N/A Responses must be transcribed verbatim onscreen as soon as possible after testing by TA. -- ----- ---